-The forest is well known for its wildlife, including deer.
+The forest is well known for its wildlife.
 Bluebells carpet the woodland floor in spring, deer can be spotted, and nesting birds fill the tree top canopy, with nightjars churring in summer evenings.

 Butterflies are the main wildlife attraction in Ashclyst.
 The mix of habitats supports a great variety, though they fly at different times of the year.
 The rarest butterflies are the white admiral, small pearl-bordered fritillary, dark green fritillary, purple emperor and silver-washed fritillary.
 You can expect to see orange-tip, ringlet, common blue, large skipper, gatekeeper, speckled wood, marbled-white and green-veined white too.

 Ashclyst is a few miles from Killerton.
 It is signposted and easy to find.
 There are lots of places to park around the forest, but the main car parks are Ashclyst Forest car park and Caddihoe.

 Ashclyst is also a great destination for a bike ride, or to bring your horse for a hack in woods.